Hobbies When You Have a Limb Difference

 Video Gaming

 Being a gamer with a limb difference comes down to three factors: adapting the controller, picking the right video game system and using a prosthesis to assist playing.
-You can learn more in our blog article Video Gaming with a Limb Difference.
+You can learn more in our article Video Gaming with a Limb Difference.

 What hobby would you like to get into or back into?
 Our prosthetists and clinical therapy specialists have helped thousands of our patients figure out how to do what makes them happy.
 Want to learn how we can help?
 Schedule a complimentary consultation with us, either in person or via video.
 Do you have any advice for your peers regarding hobbies?
 Please comment below.
 Thanks for reading!